 This program offers up to $8,000 in assistance.
 This comes in the form of a “second mortgage”, which essentially is a 30 year loan, but you do not have to pay it back unless you sell your home or refinance within 15 years.
 Even if you do sell your home or refinance, it is an excellent opportunity to receive money to use for your down payment.
 In order to qualify, you must meet the following requirements:

 - Be a first time home buyer or military veteran.

 - You must have a credit score of 640 or higher.

 - The property can be a single family home, townhouse, condominium, duplex, or manufactured home.

-- Your income must not exceed the limits, which for most counties is $87,500.
+- Your income must not exceed the limits, which is currently $89,500.

 To learn more about this program, please visit the North Carolina Housing Finance Agency website.

 First time home buyers in Greensboro may qualify for up to $10,000 in down payment assistance.
 The funds are received in the form of a 5 year forgivable loan.
 This means that as long as you stay in your home, and do not sell it or refinance, you will not have to pay the money back after 5 years.
 The amount owed will also be reduced by 20% each year (so if you received $10,000, that means that $2,000 will be taken off the balance each year).

 - The home must be located within the city limits of Greensboro.

 - You can not exceed a 43% DTI ratio.